 According to the respondent, all group members had suffered some sort of food poisoning.
 Especially the respondent and 2 of the kids were in very bad condition, and constantly throwing up.

-At around 4 PM the next day, they arrived close to the Croatian town of Glina, and texted a number they believed to be associated with IOM Croatia, sending photos of their situation, and asking for help and medical attention.
-They were asked to send their location, and soon after a police car arrived, followed by an IOM car, which left the location quickly.
+At around 4pm the next day, they arrived close to the Croatian town of Glina, and texted a number they believed to be associated with IOM Croatia, sending photos of their situation, and asking for help and medical attention.
+The respondent recalls that they were asked to send their location, and soon after a police car arrived, followed by an IOM car, which left the location quickly.